I’m going to let you in on a secret:

 No 2x SEO audits are ever the same.
 But one thing is always true:

-On-Page SEO audits are hard manual labour.
+On-Page SEO audits (even with an SEO analysis audit tool) are hard manual labour.
 It’s impossible to create an accurate template or checklist for them.
 So, you’re going to need to get your hands dirty.

-Because they are such hard work, we need to ensure you have a focused plan of attack that will deliver BIG wins.
+Because they are such hard work, we need to make sure you have a focused plan of attack that will deliver BIG wins.

 To do that:

-Create a list of all the issues your site is facing.
+Create a list of all the issues the SEO checker tools found for your site.

-Rank them in order of issues that – when fixed – will make your users the most happy.
+Rank them in order of issues that – when fixed – will provide the best user experience.
+Or simply put… make your users the most happy.

 - Display issues (on mobile and desktop)